CAYdenberg/redux-popsicle/README.md

 ## How it works

 Any action that contains a `popsicle` property will be handled by the middleware.
-The contents of that property (usually an object) will be passed to popsicle to create the request.
+The contents of that property (usually an object) will be passed to Popsicle to create the request.
 For example, if your action creator is:

 ```js
 const weatherRequest = location => {